 Number of Public and Private School Teachers By Grade

 The following Bureau of Labor Statistics (BLS) table highlights the number of teachers in North Dakota in both private and public schools, by grade level, as of May 2021:

 |Elementary School Teachers, Except Special Education

 |Middle School Teachers, Except Special and Career/Technical Education

 |Secondary School Teachers, Except Special and Career/Technical Education

 Continue Your Professional Development and Education

 The American educational system was established with teacher professional development as an integral component.
-Over the last few decades, more research than ever reflects that teachers who engage in high quality and ongoing professional development achieve higher rates of student achievement, career goals, and earn a higher salary.
+Over the last few decades, more research than ever shows how teachers who engage in high quality and ongoing professional development achieve higher rates of student achievement, career goals, and earn a higher salary.

 Professional Development in North Dakota

 In the state of North Dakota, professional development initiatives are guided from the national and state levels to district and schools.
 This way, teachers can exercise their due diligence by making sure that the professional development offerings they engage in are ones that not only meet their own needs as educators, but also align with district, national, and student needs.
 Additionally, teachers need to ensure that the professional development they engage in empowers them to demonstrate leadership, underscores a respect for diversity in the student population, supports classroom content and common core standards, and helps them reflect and assess their practice.
 Teachers with further inquiries are encouraged to contact their district, the state Department of Education, and the Education Standards and Practices Board (ESPB) for information.